 The Floyd County Historical Society in Charles City, Iowa (where Hart-Parr, Oliver and White tractors were built from 1901 to 1993), started raising money as soon as members heard about the auction, and managed to accumulate enough to buy the Little Devil and another rare Hart-Parr, a circa-1914 Model 20-40.

-The Floyd County Museum's Little Devil, which was restored by Mr. Sell, is one of three known surviving examples of the tractor.
+The Floyd County Museum’s Little Devil, which was restored by Mr. Sell, is one of three known surviving examples of the tractor.
 There is (or was 10 years ago) a fairly complete but unrestored Little Devil at the Western Development Museum at Saskatoon, Saskatchewan in Canada.
 The late Harold Ottaway, Wichita, Kan., spent more than 12 years tracking down enough parts to restore another that is now owned by John Tysse of Crosby, N.D.
-Mr. Tysse's Hart-Parr Little Devil is exhibited every year at the Divide County Pioneer Threshing Bee in Crosby, S.D.
-(The 2007 show will be held July 20-22.)
+Mr. Tysse’s Hart-Parr Little Devil is exhibited every year at the Divide County Pioneer Threshing Bee in Crosby, South Dakota (the 2021 show is scheduled for July 16-18).

 Introduced in 1914, the Little Devil tractor was Hart-Parr’s answer to the demand for a light, inexpensive tractor.
 A total of 725 Little Devils were built over the following two years.
 At the time Hart-Parr was probably the most respected tractor builder in the country, but the new offering was a technical disaster, and the company spent a lot of money recalling the tractor that came to be known as Hart-Parr’s biggest embarrassment.